1940 - 1949

 Bud Raney, freshmen coach from 1937 to 1947, left in the summer of '47 to accept the head coaching job at Columbia.
 His Washington freshmen crews went to the IRA's four times during his tenure, winning the Steward's Cup three times and finishing second once.
 During the war, he served in the Navy.
 Tyee photo.

 Frank Cunningham was a fixture in northwest rowing for 50+ years, a high-character, highly knowledgeable coach and mentor for thousands of athletes of all ages.
 This screenshot, from a video in Seattle in 1983 with US National Team Scullers (including Paul Enquist and Brad Lewis - who would go on to win gold in the M2X at the 1984 Olympics: Row2k.com - Dick-Erickson--Frank-Cunningham--Harry-Parker coaching: 1983), captures Frank at his iconic best.
 A master of technique, a perfectionist in many ways but also a pragmatist, he said, "To learn the quickness and spontaneity that characterizes good sculling, spend some time watching animals.
 From them you can learn the grace that comes from their economy of movement and their complete reliance on their senses."
 (3).
 So why does Frank Cunningham make the Washington Rowing History in 1947?
-Well, besides the fact he coached and became friends with an untold number of Washington rowers and coaches throughout the decades, Frank was sitting in the stroke seat of the 1947 Harvard Varsity 8 that won the Lake Washington Regatta in world record time, and he did it as one of the smallest oarsmen in the competition.
+Well, besides the fact he coached and became friends with many Washington rowers and coaches throughout the decades, Frank was sitting in the stroke seat of the 1947 Harvard Varsity 8 that won the Lake Washington Regatta in world record time, and he did it as one of the smallest oarsmen in the competition.
 That is how tough he was, and how exceptional he was as a rower... and also... it was partially that experience that brought him back from the east coast to the Seattle area to permanently make his mark on the sport here.
 Inducted into the US Rowing Hall of Fame and a recipient of US Rowing's Medal of Honor, Frank Cunningham remains one of the single most important influences on rowing in the Northwest.

 "Way Enough", Recollections of a Life in Rowing; Stan Pocock; pg.
 22-23; (2) Masters Thesis: The History of Intercollegiate Rowing at the University of Washington through 1963, Al Ulbrickson Jr., pg.
 153-155; (3) Seattle Rowing Icon Frank Cunningham Dies at 91, Craig Smith at the Seattle Times; March 8, 2013